 The application of VC in cereal crops has shown positive results in growth and yield in maize, barley, and buckwheat (Oyege & Bhasker, 2023).
 VC treatment in rapeseed (oilseed) showed the highest effects on morpho-physiological indexes like height, dry weight of aerial and root organs, and seed yields (Hemati et al., 2022).

 Vermicompost has also been demonstrated to benefit medicinal, aromatic, and forest tree species like acacia, eucalyptus, and pine trees.
 Vermi-compost derived from desert plant species such as Prosopis cineraria and combined with farmyard manure boosted maize crop growth, yield, and photosynthetic activity.
-When P. cineraria was applied to grain crops, the plant heights increased by 75.33 cm, the width of the stem increased by 32.66 cm, and yield output increased by about 3.20 t/ha.
+When P. cineraria was applied to grain crops, the plant heights increased by 75.33 cm, the width of the stem increased by 32.66 cm, and the yield output increased by about 3.20 t/ha.
 Macronutrient absorption was higher (91.0% N, 22.7% P, and 80.41% K), but micronutrients such as Fe and Zn were taken in at

 19.07 ppm and 40.05 ppm, respectively.
 Chlorophyll fluorescence is 335.1 mole of photons m⁻²s⁻¹, and photosynthetic production is 0.42 mole C/mole of photons (Younas et al., 2021).
 VC of MSW showed a positive result in Phaseolus vulgaris (common bean), with green beans grown in 45%.

-Vermicompost derived from MSW resulted in improved fruit weight up to 89% and enhances the nutrient content of NPK, plant growth regulators, and plant growth hormones (Soobhany et al., 2017).
+Vermicompost derived from MSW resulted in improved fruit weight up to 89% and enhanced the nutrient content of NPK, plant growth regulators, and plant growth hormones (Soobhany et al., 2017).

 Vermicompost enhances the diversity of beneficial microorganisms in soil; these microbes release the plant growth regulatory hormones, the growth hormones, and phytohormones.
-These enzymes promote development of plants along with controlling nematodes, insect pests, and plant diseases(Patma & Sakthivel, 2012).
+These enzymes promote the development of plants along with controlling nematodes, insect pests, and plant diseases(Patma & Sakthivel, 2012).

 VC leachate (VCL) treatment in Rosmarinus officinalis and Mentha spicata showed a positive effect on the root extension (74 cm) as compared to plants receiving inorganic fertilizers.
 VCL foliar applications in pomegranate showed enhancement in leaf area, biomass accumulation in root, shoot and showed tolerance to salt stress.
-VCL accelerates antioxidant enzymes, which reduces the oxidative stress (Rehman et al., 2023).
-During the vermicomposting process, bacteria and earthworm engagement behaviour release hormones such auxins, gibberellins, and cytokinins.
+VCL accelerates antioxidant enzymes, which reduces oxidative stress (Rehman et al., 2023).
+During the vermicomposting process, bacteria and earthworm engagement behaviour release hormones such as auxins, gibberellins, and cytokinins.

 Tea VC and humic acid showed the highest concentration of cytokinin and indole-3-acetic acid (auxin), about 7.37 and 2.8 mg/kg, respectively.
 Phytohormones in garden waste VC show the presence of cytokinin, auxin, gibberellin, and brassinosteroids.